 Can you get a Shared Ownership buy-to-let mortgage?

 No. Shared Ownership is only available to people who plan to live in the property and not rent out any part of it.
 If you want to let your first property out, you will need a buy to let mortgage, which are available for first-time landlords and often require larger deposits of around 25-30%.

 No. For a lender to be confident that you can afford your mortgage and rent payments, you will need a deposit (often 5%.)

 Yes, many Shared Ownership schemes are offered on new build properties.

-If you can prove that you are able to afford a mortgage in your sole name as well as the rental payments and any other outgoings you have, then Shared Ownership could be an option for you.
+If you can prove that you are able to afford a mortgage in your sole name as well as the rental payments and any other outgoings you have, then Shared Ownership could be an option for you as a solo applicant.

 If your income consists solely of benefits, it may be difficult to get a mortgage as must pass strict affordability criteria when you apply.
 However, this doesn’t mean that it is impossible.
 For example, there are mortgage products such as HOLD (Home Ownership for People with Long-term Disabilities) which offers an alternative route into shared ownership.
 Speak to a Shared Ownership expert for more information.

 This may be possible subject to affordability and credit checks.
 There are specialist Shared Ownership schemes for people aged over 55.
 Once the customer owns 75% of the property, they are exempt from paying rent on the rest.